Wednesday, October 10, 2007

 ylabel('Value')

-for symbols and lines in the plot command (see help plot)
+Colors and Styles for symbols and lines in the plot command (see help plot)

 (M = only available in Matlab)